kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

     Note over S: Storage is now updated with the final state of all changes made during the transaction.
 ```

-### Eventual security risks

-[65M contracts](https://dune.com/queries/2284893/3744521) have been deployed on
-Ethereum so far.
-If we assume that Kakarot could reach the same number of
-contracts, that would leave us with a total of
-$2^{251} / 65\cdot10^6 \approx 2^{225}$ slots per contract.
-Even with a
-hypothetical number of 100 billion contracts, we would still have around
-$2^{214}$ storage slots available per contract.

-Considering the birthday paradox, the probability of a collision occurring,
-given $2^{214}$ randomly chosen slots, is roughly $1/2^{107}$.
-This is a very
-low probability, which is considered secure by today's standards.
-We can
-therefore consider that the collision risk is negligible and that this storage
-layout doesn't introduce any security risk to Kakarot.
-For reference, Ethereum
-has 80 bits of security on its account addresses, which are 160 bits long.

-### Tracking and reverting storage changes

-This design allows reverting storage changes by using a concept similar to
-Geth's journal.
-Each storage change will be stored in a `StateChangeLog`
-implemented using a `Felt252Dict` data structure, that will associate each
-modified storage address to its new value.
-This allows us to perform three
-things:

-- When executing a transaction, instead of using one `storage_write_syscall` per
-  SSTORE opcode, we can simply store the storage changes in this cache state.
-At
-  the end of the transaction, we can finalize all the storage writes together
-  and perform only one `storage_write_syscall` per modified storage address.
-- When reading from storage, we can first read from the state to see if the
-  storage slot has been modified.
-If it's the case, we can read the new value
-  from the state instead of performing a `storage_read_syscall`.
-- If the transaction reverts, we won't need to revert the storage changes
-  manually.
-Instead, we can simply not finalize the storage changes present in
-  the state, which can save a lot of gas.

 ### Implementation